AC Evaporator Coil Leaks: Causes, Fixes & Preventions

 A leaky evaporator coil will inevitably affect your AC unit in a few ways:

-- When a leak occurs, refrigerant levels drop, meaning your AC unit won’t be able to cool your home adequately.
+- When a leak occurs, refrigerant levels drop, meaning your AC unit cannot cool your home adequately.

 - Refrigerant leaks can be harmful to breathe in as refrigerant contains toxic components.
 It may also lead to skin and respiratory problems!

 - Your unit’s compressor may not turn on due to a lack of refrigerant.
-For the condenser to work, it needs to maintain a set pressure, which is only attainable with adequate refrigerant circulation.
+For the condenser to work, it must maintain a set pressure, which is only attainable with adequate refrigerant circulation.

 Ensure AC Evaporator Coil Leaks Are Addressed Immediately

 As discussed above, evaporator coil leaks can lead to many issues.
 Ensure the proper preventive measures are taken; should a leak occur, David Gray will be there in no time to address and reverse the problem!
 Our family-owned company has served residents of Florida since 1983, and we will always offer honest, upfront pricing and fast, friendly service.
-We proudly offer free estimates on all services, and we employ nothing but courteous, highly rated technicians for added peace of mind.Schedule Your Service Today
+We proudly offer free estimates on all services and employ courteous, highly rated technicians for added peace of mind.Schedule Your Service Today